People may have no symptoms or may have headache and confusion, a cough and an achy chest, or a rash, depending on where

 Lung infection is rarely dangerous.
 Meningitis is life threatening.

 To diagnose cryptococcosis, a doctor takes samples of tissue and body fluids to be cultured and examined.
 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done to obtain cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).

 Blood and cerebrospinal fluid may be tested for certain substances released by Cryptococcus.

-Doctors may also take a x-ray to check for signs of infection in the lungs.
+Doctors also take a chest x-ray to check for signs of infection in the lungs.

 If the infection affects only a small part of lung and does not cause any symptoms, usually no treatment is needed.
 However, some doctors prefer to always treat cryptococcosis.
 Fluconazole is given by mouth to shorten the duration of the illness and reduce the risk of the infection spreading.